Willow Cortex

 VI.
 Content & Report Generation

-These services package the analytical data into user-facing products.
+These services package the World Model's insights into user-facing products and media.

-generative_coaching_report: Synthesizes all data into a complete, AI-written coaching report with ratings, explanations, and advice.
+generative_coaching_report: Synthesizes all data into a complete, AI-written coaching report with ratings, explanations, and actionable advice.

-pro_player_comparison: Compares the user's key biomechanical signatures to those of a professional athlete.
+pro_player_comparison: Compares the user's key biomechanical signatures to those of a professional athlete in our database.

 corrective_drill_recommendation: Suggests specific training drills based on the identified mechanical flaws.

-automated_video_clipping_service: Generates a JSON map of start/end times for every biomechanical phase (Takeaway, Downswing, etc.) for use in a video editor.
+automated_video_clipping_service: Generates a JSON map of start/end times for every biomechanical phase (Takeaway, Downswing, etc.) for use in automated video editing.

-automated_highlight_reel_generation: Identifies the reps with the highest performance metrics (e.g., top exit velocity) and generates clips.
+automated_highlight_reel_generation: Identifies the reps with the highest performance metrics (e.g., top exit velocity) and generates clips for social sharing.

-avatar_motion_mapping_3d: Exports the dense 3D pose data in a format (e.g., FBX, BVH) suitable for animating a 3D character or avatar in a game engine.
+avatar_motion_mapping_3d: Exports the dense 3D pose data in a format (e.g., FBX, BVH) suitable for animating a 3D character or avatar in a game engine or metaverse environment.

-virtual_shot_overlay: Creates a data overlay for the video, showing the ball's flight path, key metrics, and other graphics.
+virtual_shot_overlay: Creates a data overlay for the video, showing the ball's flight path, key metrics, and other graphics in augmented reality.

 grounded_analysis_chat_session: (New) Enables an interactive chat experience where a user can ask natural language questions about their results.
 The AI is grounded exclusively in the data from the specific analysisId, allowing it to provide contextually-aware answers (e.g., "Explain my kinematic sequence in more detail" or "Why was my power score lower on the third rep?").